As we head into a hot summer, I wanted to review the vital role water plays in your overall health and in your brain health in particular.

 Helping Them Drink

-Encourage them to have a water bottle or large tumbler at hand so that they can easily consume water.
+If you have someone in your life challenged by dementia, encourage them to have a water bottle or large tumbler at hand so that they can easily consume water.
 You may want to add slices of cucumber or mint leaves to make it more enjoyable to drink.

 Also, think about how you can make it easier for them to drink.
 They may have difficulty holding onto or controlling a glass.
 Consider a water bottle but make sure the top is easy to open.
 I personally like the ones with a straw inside.
 This allows you to control liquid flow and it doesn’t pour out on your face if you misjudge the angle when you are drinking.